-Goodwill is initially recognised as an asset at cost and is subsequently measured at amortised cost less accumulated impairment losses.
+Goodwill is initially recognised as an asset at cost and is subsequently measured at cost less accumulated impairment losses.

-Goodwill is amortised over its estimated useful life.
-In the event that the estimated useful life cannot be determined goodwill is amortised over a period of ten years.
 It is reviewed for impairment at least annually.
 Any impairment is recognised immediately in the income statement for the period and is not subsequently reversed.